privacygmail cleanupemail security

 Risks of server-side processing:

-• Data selling: Company monetizes your information
+• Data selling: the company sells your information

-• Government requests: Servers can be subpoenaed
+• Government requests: servers can be subpoenaed

-• Third-party sharing: Data shared with "partners"
+• Third-party sharing: data shared with "partners"

 Understanding Processing Architectures